MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/readiness/readiness-connect-apps.md

 <!--
 ## How do I get my Connect app published in AppSource?
 To ease your journey, from the initial idea submission to the final publication, we have created a guide that you can lean on throughout the process of bringing your Connect app to Microsoft AppSource.
 The guide consists of 3 documents that outline all the steps that must be taken to get your app go live on the platform.
-You need to complete the steps in the given order to pass the different validation stages and getting your app published on AppSource:
+You need to complete the steps in the given order to pass the different validation stages and get your app published on AppSource:

 - [How do I develop and publish a Connect app]().-->